What are Community First Responders?

 Types of medical emergencies which First Responders are trained for:-

-Here is a link to a short video showing what CFRs do.
+Here is a short video showing what CFRs do.
 (This is not our scheme in the video)

 If you would like further information or would like to become a Community First Responder please contact: